Soji-lion/isec-611-docker/README.txt

     Run the start.sh file
 ###########
 #IMPORTANT:
-#The firefox window that is opened automatically during startup must be closed in order for the sumulation to finish loading.
+#The firefox window that is opened automatically during startup must be closed in order for the simulation to finish loading.
 Until it is done, the simulation will only function partially!
 ###########
     Open host container in a new terminal by executing: sudo docker exec -it host /bin/bash